tanyaweaver/python-dev-accelerator/_sources/assignments/day01/sublime_as_ide.txt

 User``.
 This will create an empty file, you can then copy the settings you want to override from the default set into your personal settings.

-Here's a reasonable set of preliminary settings (theme, color scheme and font are quite personal, find ones that suit you and remember the ones listed here likely need to be installed if you want to use them):
+Here's a reasonable set of preliminary settings.  **Please note that the color scheme, theme and font face listed are not available by default**.
+You may want to install them using the sublime package manager, or you may wish to find your own.
+My favorite monospaced font `Droid Sans Mono Slashed`_ is also not installed on any machine by default.
+Any monospace font will do, but I really like that one.

+.. _Droid Sans Mono Slashed: http://blog.cosmix.org/2009/10/27/a-slashed-zero-droid-sans-mono/

 .. code-block:: json

-    source

     {
         "color_scheme": "Packages/User/Cobalt (SL).tmTheme",